tsedio/tsed/readme.md

 ## What is it

 Ts.ED is a framework on top of Express to write your application with TypeScript (or in ES6).
-It provide a lot of decorators to write your code.
+It provides a lot of decorators to write your code.

 ## Features